sernik-tech/toolbxes/README.md

 </div>

 Custom images made for use with Toolbox and Distrobox with the purpose of making for one to just pull and have all of the tools they need.
-Based off of the work of [Universal Blue](https://github.com/ublue-os/toolboxes).
+Based off of the work of [Universal Blue's toolboxes](https://github.com/ublue-os/toolboxes).

 ## Images

 ### Fedora Sernik

-Simple Fedora image that comes prepackaged with basic utilities, such as a handful of [Modern Unix](https://github.com/johnalanwoods/maintained-modern-unix) utilities, and other goodies like yt-dlp.
-For general usage.
+Minimal Fedora image.
+Comes with a few utilities, but nothing special.
+Grab it with `ghcr.io/sernik-tech/fedora-toolbox`.

 ### Ubuntu Sernik

-Ubuntu image that comes with VSCodium, ADB (Android debugging bridge) and other related development and debugging tools.
-For general usage, but by default more towards development related purposes.
+Ubuntu image that comes with VSCodium, ADB and a few other utilities.
+Grab it with `ghcr.io/sernik-tech/ubuntu-toolbox`.

 ### Arch Sernik

-Arch image based off of [bazzite-arch](https://github.com/ublue-os/bazzite-arch) with minor changes.
-Come with Steam, Lutris and other gaming related utilities.
-For general usage, but by default more towards gaming.
+Arch image based off of [bazzite-arch](https://github.com/ublue-os/bazzite-arch) with minor changes to make it a more generalized suitable image.
+Come with Steam and other gaming related utilities.
+Grab it with `ghcr.io/sernik-tech/arch-toolbox`.

-##### The minor changes in question: We don't package OBS Studio (obs-vkcapture-git) unlike bazzite as well as removing a few changes that limit Bazzite-arch to be an image *only* suitable for gaming.

 ### Google Chrome